Volts-s/Delaunator-GDScript-4/README.md

 ## 📈 Performance

-Benchmark results performed on a Macbook Pro Retina 15" 2015 with Godot 3.2 and 3.3 using this method:
+Benchmark results performed on a Macbook Pro Retina 15" 2015 with Godot 3.2 and 3.3 and on a Macbook Pro M1 14" with Godot 4.1.3 using this method:

 ```gdscript
 var start = OS.get_ticks_msec()